-- Rising up to 8 inches tall (20 cm), this dwarf daffodil is an easy grower, naturalizes well and will multiply over time.
+- Rising up to 8 in. tall (20 cm), this dwarf daffodil is an easy grower and naturalizes well, coming back year after year.

 - Easily grown in average, medium moisture, well-drained soils in full sun or part shade.
 Keep the soil moist during the growing season, but reduce watering after foliage begins to die back.